Mindbaz/awesome-opensource-email/README.md

 ### Reputation

 - [Google Postmaster Datas](https://github.com/Mindbaz/python-gpostmaster-domains-datas) - Downloads and flattends datas from Google Postmaster Tools (GPT)
+- [Python Hetrixtools Blacklist](https://github.com/Mindbaz/python-hetrixtools-blacklist) - Tool to retrieve @hetrixtools data from their API and store them in flat file or in a database

 ## Email Platform